 The kit also comes with a moon filter which will help bring the detail of the moon into focus better.

 Again this is great to use with my kids (3 and almost 5) but again it’s something that will be able to be used well into their tweens.

 Summer Science Tools

-Both the Nancy B’s Science Club Aquascope and the Nancy B’s Science Club Moon Scope are excellent tools to add to your home and encourage science over the summer – they can be purchased direct from Learning Resources – or you can find them on Amazon.co.uk – Aquascope and Moonscope or from Amazon.com – Aquascope and Moonscope.
+Both the Nancy B’s Science Club Aquascope and the Nancy B’s Science Club Moon Scope are excellent tools to add to your home and encourage science over the summer – they can be purchased directly from Learning Resources or on Amazon UK by clicking on the images below.